Varol Cagdas Tok

 Resource Exhaustion as an Attack Primitive

-Every system that processes work maintains a finite pool of resources to do it.
-CPU cycles, memory, file descriptors, socket buffers, thread pool slots, database connections, kernel routing table entries, all of these are bounded by hardware, operating system limits, and configuration.
+Every system that processes work maintains a finite pool of resources: CPU cycles, memory, file descriptors, socket buffers, thread pool slots, database connections, kernel routing table entries.
 A denial of service attack does not need to break any of these resources.
 It needs to fill them.

-Volumetric floods, protocol state exhaustion, application-layer amplification, algorithmic complexity attacks, infrastructure reflection, all of these are the same idea expressed differently: find a resource the target must spend to handle a request, and spend it faster than the target can reclaim it.
+Volumetric floods, protocol state exhaustion, application-layer amplification, algorithmic complexity attacks, infrastructure reflection all express the same idea differently: find a resource the target must spend to handle a request, and spend it faster than the target can reclaim it.

 The Formal Model

-A service stays up as long as two things remain true: it has capacity to accept new work, and it completes existing work fast enough to free that capacity before it runs out.
-An attacker disrupts availability by violating one or both.
+A service stays up as long as it has capacity to accept new work and completes existing work fast enough to free that capacity before it runs out.
+An attacker disrupts availability by violating one or both conditions.

-Let C be the total capacity of some finite resource pool.
-Let a(t) be the rate at which incoming requests consume that resource, and r(t) be the rate at which processing completes and resources are reclaimed.
+Let C be the total capacity of some finite resource pool, a(t) the rate at which incoming requests consume that resource, and r(t) the rate at which processing completes and resources are reclaimed.
 The resource pool at time t is approximately:

 P(t) = C - ∫(a(τ) - r(τ))dτ